A paper shredder is the best tool for safely disposing of personal documents you don't want anyone else to see — especially not scammers.

 If you want fewer interruptions, consider a paper shredder with a longer run time and a shorter cool-down time.

 Reviewing the Best Paper Shredders of 2023

 1. Best overall: Fellowes Powershred 99Ms Micro-Cut Paper Shredder

 List Price: $529.98

-If your main concern is privacy and security, the Fellowes Powershred 99Ms is a micro-cut shredder designed to destroy documents into very small particles of just 2mm x 14mm.
-It’s rated a P5 security level, which is recommended for professionals who need to dispose of sensitive personal, business or client records; legal forms; tax forms or financial statements.
+If your main concern is privacy and security, the Fellowes Powershred 99Ms is a micro-cut shredder designed to destroy documents into small particles of just 2mm x 14mm.
+It’s rated a P5 security level, which is recommended for professionals who need to dispose of legal forms, tax forms, financial statements or sensitive personal, business or client records.

 Be aware that this particular model has a limited run-time of 20 minutes, with a 40-minute cool-down period.
 This is not particularly unusual, but for the Powershred 99Ms’ price (around $500), one would expect a longer run-time.
 For many users, though, this model's capabilities may be more than enough.